MicahParks/keyfunc/README.md

-The purpose of this package is to provide a [`jwt.Keyfunc`](https://pkg.go.dev/github.com/golang-jwt/jwt/v4#Keyfunc) for the [github.com/golang-jwt/jwt/v4](https://github.com/golang-jwt/jwt) package using a JSON Web Key Set (JWKS) for parsing and verifying JSON Web Tokens (JWTs).
+The purpose of this package is to provide a [`jwt.Keyfunc`](https://pkg.go.dev/github.com/golang-jwt/jwt/v4#Keyfunc) for the [github.com/golang-jwt/jwt/v4](https://github.com/golang-jwt/jwt) package using a JSON Web Key Set (JWK Set or JWKS) for parsing and verifying JSON Web Tokens (JWTs).

 There is legacy support for `github.com/dgrijalva/jwt-go` and its popular forks.
 It's in a separate project to keep this project minimal.
 If your use case supports a legacy fork, please